Lasting Power of Attorney

 Anyone over 18 can be an Attorney, including family members, friends, or a professional such as a solicitor.
 It’s crucial though that choose someone you trust and who understands your wishes.

-- Trustworthiness: Ensure your attorney is reliable and capable of handling your affairs.
+- Trustworthiness: Ensure your Attorney is reliable and capable of handling your affairs.

 - Location: Choosing someone who lives nearby can be practical, especially for health and welfare decisions.